uviclibraries/raspberrypi/act-1.md

     -   When prompted, reboot your raspberry pi.
     -   Set the date and time on your raspberry pi: <img src="images/act-1/command-line-logo.png" alt="console icon" style="float:right;width:60px;">
         -   Open the terminal by clicking on the icon on the top bar (see icon on right).
-        -   In the terminal enter this command & press enter: **sudo date -s 'mm/dd/yyyy hh:mm:ss'**
+        -   In the terminal enter this command with the date and time then press enter: `sudo date -s 'mm/dd/yyyy hh:mm:ss'`
             -   Example: `sudo date -s '06/30/2023 11:40:00'`
     -   Connect to the internet through UVIC Guest WIFI:
         -   Click on the WIFI icon on the top bar and select "UVicStart".
 This will connect the Raspberry Pi to the UVIC network as a guest.